Sprinq/spotifyAdSkip/README.md

 - The script will continuously check if an ad is playing every 3 seconds.
 - If an ad is detected, it will close the Spotify application.
 - It will then reopen Spotify and press the play button to resume playback.
+- (Optional) It will minimize Spotify after resuming playback.

 ## Troubleshooting